Abby Martin: The Empire Files

 In September 2015, Martin launched The Empire Files, an interview and documentary series.
 She has hosted guests including Chris Hedges, Noam Chomsky, Richard D. Wolff, Ralph Nader and Jill Stein.

 The show was originally hosted by Telesur English, a media outlet sponsored primarily by the government of Venezuela.
 Martin told Ben Norton writing for AlterNet: "The show is totally independent of Telesur.
 We merely sell them the content; they have zero control over anything we do".
 In 2018, Telesur stopped funding The Empire Files due to increasing US sanctions on Venezuela, according to a press release published by Martin's Media Roots website.
 Martin, her co-producer and husband Michael Prysner, and other Telesur contract journalists had their funding blocked by the application of United States sanctions against Venezuela.
 Academic Stuart Davis cites the cancellation as an example of how United States sanctions hamper public funding of media production in Venezuela.

 In August 2018 the show moved to a donation model in order to continue production.
 The show has since become a web series exclusively, with episodes being uploaded to Martin's website, YouTube and Vimeo.
 Released in May 2019, her feature film documentary, The Empire Files: Gaza Fights for Freedom, concerns the Gaza–Israel conflict.
 It was shown in the US, UK and Australia at independent theatres.
 In May 2021, Martin released the film for free on YouTube.

+Martin was interviewed and featured in the award-winning documentary feature film Seeds for Liberation (2026) by director Matthew Solomon.
+The film discusses the Free Palestine movement and references her Empire Files.